BTS Skytrain: Fares

-Currently, passengers need to purchase separate tickets for travel on different Bangkok train systems, namely the Skytrain and the Airport Rail Link.
-The MRT and the SRT Red Lines, in contrast, accept EMV (Europay, Mastercard, and Visa) contactless payment, allowing passengers to use their credit or debit cards directly at the entry gates.
-Additionally, passengers can purchase single-journey tickets at BTS Skytrain stations (except for the Gold Line) to any station on the MRT Pink Line and MRT Yellow Line.
+Passengers can purchase single-journey tickets from ticket machines at all stations.
+These tickets are tapped at the fares gates to enter and inserted at the fare gates to exit, where they are retained.
+Additionally, passengers can purchase single-journey tickets to any station on the MRT Pink Line and MRT Yellow Line.
 This is possible because Wat Phra Si Mahathat station has paid-area integration between the Sukhumvit Line and the MRT Pink Line.
 At Samrong station, passengers transferring between the Sukhumvit Line and the MRT Yellow Line must insert their single-journey ticket into the fare gates.
-The readers will then return the ticket, which passengers can tap at the other fare gates to continue their journey.
+The fare gates will then return the ticket, which passengers can tap at the other fare gates to continue their journey.

+In 2007, the BTS Smartpass was introduced.
+The BTS Smartpass was a stored-value card that could be used to travel across the BTS Skytrain network.

+In 2012, the BTS Smartpass was replaced by the Rabbit Card.
+The Rabbit Card is a more advanced stored-value card, not only covering fares for the BTS and the Bus Rapid Transit (BRT), but also functioning as a payment method for various restaurants, stores and services associated with the BTS.

+The Rabbit Card is not compatible with any other rail or bus network in Bangkok, such as the MRT or SRT.
+In contrast, these rail networks accept EMV (Europay, Mastercard, and Visa) contactless payment, allowing passengers to use their credit or debit cards directly at the fare gates.
+The Mangmoom Card, designed for use across multiple rail and bus networks, has experienced several delays.
+Originally planned for a 2015 launch, it is not yet valid for use on the BTS Skytrain as of 2026.

 BTS Network

 At its opening, the BTS had 23 stations on its two lines: 17 on the Sukhumvit Line and 7 on the Silom Line, with both lines interchanging at Siam.
 Since then, 30 additional stations have opened on the Sukhumvit Line and 6 on the Silom Line, with the latest new three stations at Gold Line.